Edmonton LRT: Fares

 The cash fare for passengers using ETS buses and the LRT, since February 1, 2025, is $3.75 for adults, seniors and youth.
 Children 12 and under ride free with fare-paying rider.
-Alternatively, passengers can pay a fare of $3.00 by tapping their Arc card on validators located at the entrances to proof-of-payment areas.
+Alternatively, passengers can pay a fare of $3.00 by tapping their Arc card or debit/credit cards on validators located at the entrances to proof-of-payment areas.